Picking your Stationery

 To go bespoke or not to go bespoke?

 The other options to consider is if you want to go bespoke or 'off the peg'.
-'Of the peg' designs are just as gorgeous but they won't be unique to your wedding although they can be personalised to you.
-Bespoke invitations can be designed to exactly match your day and to you as a a couple.
+'Of the peg' designs are just as gorgeous but they won't be unique to your wedding - although they can be semi personalised to you.
+Bespoke invitations can be designed to exactly match your day and to you as a couple.

 Whatever you choose or your budget as long as you keep to your theme or style everything will just look beautiful.